-The science behind converting farming or plant leftovers into next-generation, lower-emission biodiesel could one day transform how heavy-duty drivers fill their tanks.
+The science behind converting farming or plant leftovers into next-generation, lower-emission biodiesel could in the future transform how heavy-duty drivers fill their tanks.

-Clariant, an expert in extracting sugars from agriculture residue – inedible plant fiber, like wheat straw and cornstalks that farmers have only limited use for – is partnering with ExxonMobil and Renewable Energy Group (REG) to advance the next phase in this biofuel research.
+Clariant, an expert in extracting sugars from agriculture residue – inedible plant fibre, like wheat straw and cornstalks, that farmers have only limited use for – is working with ExxonMobil and bioengineering company Genomatica to advance the next phase in this biofuel research.
 ExxonMobil’s relationship with Genomatica began with REG Life Sciences, who Genomatica have since acquired.

 “We have to look at how we can ensure quality of life for an ever-growing population and be highly sustainable at the same time,” says Markus Rarbach, Head of Biofuels & Derivatives at Clariant.
 “Clariant’s constant commitment to innovation and R&D with a strong focus on sustainability has led to our sunliquid technology, which allows us to transform these underutilized resources into liquid energy.”

-The Clariant Sunliquid® process of converting plant mass to sugars solves the first half of challenging biodiesel science, and it offers a technology able to work at commercial scale.
-For the second half, ExxonMobil and REG have already developed a catalyst that is able to digest those sugars and transform them into biodiesel.
-And soon, the partnering companies will bring both parts of the science together at Clariant’s pilot plant, in Straubing, Germany, where Clariant will test different types of cellulose feedstocks for fuel production.
+For the second half, ExxonMobil and Genomatica have developed a bio-catalyst that is able to digest those sugars and transform them into biodiesel.
+The research team brought both parts of the science together at Clariant’s biofuel demonstration plant in Straubing, Germany earlier in 2019, where Clariant tested different types of cellulose feedstocks for fuel production.

-Take a look below to see what it takes to turn plants into power as this trio of partnering companies gets a step closer.
+Take a look below to see what it takes to turn plants into power, as this trio of companies gets a step closer.